 Nonetheless, the last chapter is a deeply felt end to a love story.
 They make each other happy, they kiss, they smile, and share a humble acceptance that they were brought together by powers other than their own.
 We get access to George’s mind for the first time, and he reflects “All the fighting that mattered had been done by others—by Italy, by his father, by his wife.”
 Forster is the first to admit that, “When it came to a point, it was she who remembered the past, she into whose soul the iron had entered…”

 If the reader’s copy of A Room With A View is cruel enough to also contain the appendix, this idyll is followed by a curt and baffling epilogue, written by a wearied Forster fifty years later.
 In it we find that Lucy and George enjoy six years of great happiness, which is ruined by the first World War.
-Lucy never recovers her relationship with her family, damaged by her elopement with George, and then by George’s conscientious objection to fighting in the War.
-Her brother, who the book describes with much sweetness, ends up selling the family home that George and Lucy wish to move to, and is characterized damningly as an “unsuccessful yet prolific doctor, Freddy could do no other than sell.”
-The couple struggles, WWII breaks out, and
+Lucy never recovers her relationship with her family, damaged by her elopement with George, and then by George’s conscientious objection.
+Her brother, who the book describes with much sweetness, ends up selling the family home so lovingly documented in the first book.
+Freddy is characterized damningly as an “unsuccessful yet prolific doctor, [who] could do no other than sell.”
+The couple struggles, and WWII breaks out.

 “George instantly enlisted.
 Being both intelligent and passionate, he could distinguish between a Germany that was not much worse than England and a Germany that was devilish.
 At the age of fifty he could recognize in Hitlerism an enemy of the heart as well as of the head and the arts.
 He discovered that he loved fighting and had been starved by its absence, and also discovered that away from his wife he did not remain chaste.”